Towards a Perceptual Evaluation Framework for Lighting Estimation

-Furthermore, we find that some IQA metrics even exhibit an \emph{inverse} relationship with human perception.
 Finally, we show that a learned combination of the same IQA metrics, trained on our perceptual data, achieves results that match human preference.

 We summarise our contributions as follows.
-First, we perform a psychophysical study which compares several lighting estimation methods from the recent literature by asking observers to judge scenes rendered with lighting estimates.
-Second, we evaluate the agreement between several IQA metrics commonly used in the literature and our perceptual data.
-In particular, we find that most IQA metrics do not corroborate---and sometimes even contradict---human perception.
+First, we perform a psychophysical study comparing recent lighting estimation methods by asking observers to judge scenes rendered with lighting estimates.
+Second, we evaluate the agreement between commonly-used IQA metrics and our perceptual data.
+In particular, we find that most IQA metrics do not corroborate human perception.
 Third, instead of considering IQA metrics individually, we show that by \emph{combining} them in a learned fashion, we can more accurately mimic human perception for the evaluation of illumination conditions.
 This provides a new framework for evaluating future illumination estimation algorithms in a way that more closely matches human perception.
-All (anonymised) perceptual data and code will be made publicly available upon publication of this paper.